SleipnirGroup/Choreo/docs/choreolib/auto-routines.md

 Uses the `Intake` `Subsystem`.
 - `shootIfGp` - Shoots the note if the robot has one.
 Uses the `Shooter` `Subsystem`.
-- `aimFor(Pose2d pose)` - Aims the shooter for a specific position, also keeps the wheels spunup.
+- `aimFor(Pose2d pose)` - Aims the shooter for a specific position, also keeps the wheels spun up.
 Uses the `Shooter` `Subsystem`.
 - `spinnup` - Spins up the shooter wheels.
 Uses the `Shooter` `Subsystem`.